Charged With A Crime? Here Are The FAQs You Should Know.

 Here at the Law Office of David Jellinek, we have compiled the answers to some common questions you may have to help you get started.

-A: Yes, especially if this is not your first encounter with the law.
-But regardless of whether it is your first or fifth offense, you can benefit from the insight of a skilled former prosecutor.
+A: Attorney representation is important, especially if this is not your first encounter with the law.
+But regardless of whether it is your first or fifth offense, you can benefit from the insight of a skilled former prosecutor to ensure that your rights are protected.
 Set yourself up for a fair trial and protect your constitutional rights with the help of attorney David Jellinek today.

 Q: I Failed A Field Sobriety Test.
 Am I Guilty Of Drunk Driving?